Ancient House Museum Thetford – Ancient House Museum of Thetford Life

 Thomas Paine was born 100 metres from the Ancient House in 1737.
 Influenced by his humble origins in a corrupt and violent world he wrote earth shattering pamphlets and books such as Common Sense, Age of Reason and Rights of Man.
 He became one of the greatest political figures of his day.
 Paine stirred up the spirit of Independence in America.
 He defended the ideals of the French Revolution, and Paine shaped democracy and human rights in Britain where the authorities organised a backlash against him, and effigies of Thomas Paine were publicly burned up and down the country.

 Ancient House Museum Tudor Hall – Ancient House Museum Ancient Householders Room – Ancient House Museum The 1901 Kitchen – Ancient House Museum The Collectors Room – History highlights The two upstairs rooms were originally used as living and sleeping apartments.
 The first room, now known as History Highlights, is displayed with archaeology and ephemera relating to Thetford’s rich history.
 This includes objects dating from prehistory, the eras of the Celts, the Romans, the Vikings, through to the 1960s.
 Discover Boudicca’s link to the town and the town’s very own treasure!

 Ancient House Museum is a great family day out in Thetford and a premier Norfolk attraction and something to do with the kids.
-We hope to see you soon.
+Covid 19 measures are now relaxing and we hope to see you soon

 Mention you found us on Visit Breckland.